awsdocs/amazon-ecs-developer-guide/doc_source/specifying-sensitive-data-parameters.md

 ## Considerations for specifying sensitive data using Systems Manager Parameter Store<a name="secrets--parameterstore-considerations"></a>

-The following should be considered when specifying sensitive data for containers using Systems Manager Parameter Store parameters\.
+ Consider the following when specifying sensitive data for containers using Systems Manager Parameter Store parameters\.
 + The Systems Manager Parameter Store parameter must exist in the same account that the tasks are run in\.
 + For tasks hosted on Fargate, this feature requires that your task use platform version `1.3.0` or later \(for Linux\) or `1.0.0` or later \(for Windows\)\.
 For information, see [AWS Fargate platform versions](platform_versions.md)\.
 + For tasks hosted on EC2 instances, this feature requires that your container instance have version `1.22.0` or later of the container agent\.
 However, we recommend using the latest container agent version\.
-For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS container agent](ecs-agent-update.md)\.
+For information about how to check your agent version and update to the latest version, see [Updating the Amazon ECS container agent](ecs-agent-update.md)\.
 + Sensitive data is injected into your container when the container is initially started\.
-If the secret or Parameter Store parameter is subsequently updated or rotated, the container will not receive the updated value automatically\.
+If the secret or Parameter Store parameter is subsequently updated or rotated, the container doesn't receive the updated value automatically\.
 You must either launch a new task or if your task is part of a service you can update the service and use the **Force new deployment** option to force the service to launch a fresh task\.
 + For Windows tasks that are configured to use the `awslogs` logging driver, you must also set the `ECS_ENABLE_AWSLOGS_EXECUTIONROLE_OVERRIDE` environment variable on your container instance\.
-This can be done with User Data using the following syntax:
+You can do this with User Data using the following syntax:

   ```
   <powershell>